TeamUpswell/Engagement-Map/README.md

-# Next Maps App

-This project is a Next.js application that integrates Google Maps with data fetched from a Supabase database.
-It displays a full-screen map centered on Nigeria, with markers representing data points from the "responses" table.
+# Engagement Map

+An interactive map application built with Next.js App Router that displays survey responses from a Supabase database on a Google Map.

 ## Features

-- Full-screen Google Map integration using `@react-google-maps/api`.
+- Interactive Google Maps integration with location markers
-- Fetches data from Supabase and displays markers with InfoWindows.
+- Real-time data fetching from Supabase
-- Handles loading and error states gracefully.
+- Color-coded markers based on survey responses
+- Filter responses by different categories
+- Responsive design that works on mobile and desktop

+## Tech Stack

+- Next.js 14 with App Router
+- Google Maps API for map rendering
+- Supabase for data storage and retrieval
+- React for UI components
-- Basic clustering of markers for large datasets.
+- TypeScript for type safety

+## Getting Started

+### Prerequisites

+- Node.js (version 16 or later)
+- npm or yarn
+- Supabase account
+- Google Maps API key

+### Installation

+1. Clone the repository: